GateChain-Foundation/Grants-Program/docs/Milestone-Delivery-Guidelines.md

 ## Formatted code

-A codebase that is easy to read is also easy to use.
+A codebase that is easy to read also easy to use.
 We suggest adopting one style from Day 1 and adhering to it across the entire team.
 This helps to keep the commit history clean and facilitates any reviews of the introduced changes.

 ## Testing Guide